eBay/TasCreed/docs/spec/JobDefine.md

-# Job Define Config
+# Job Define

 ## Job Define

 Job define files are pre-defined in the `jobDefine` folder in your application resources path.
-Here `jobDefine` folder is configured as `tascreed.define.dirs` by default, you can also overwrite the folder or append some more folders.
+The `jobDefine` folder is configured as `tascreed.define.dirs` by default, you can also overwrite the folder or append some more folders.

-Tumbler application will try to load all the job define files, after parse and validation, register the job defines into memory.
+TasCreed application will try to load all the job define files, after parse and validation, register the job defines into memory.
 Each job define file describes a job template, to define what it is and how it works.

 Job define file sample